Electromotive force: Chemical sources

 which leaves a deficit of electrons on the copper cathode.
 The difference of excess electrons on the anode and deficit of electrons on the cathode creates an electrical potential between the two electrodes.
 (A detailed discussion of the microscopic process of electron transfer between an electrode and the ions in an electrolyte may be found in Conway.)
 The electrical energy released by this reaction (213 kJ per 65.4 g of zinc) can be attributed mostly due to the 207 kJ weaker bonding (smaller magnitude of the cohesive energy) of zinc, which has filled 3d- and 4s-orbitals, compared to copper, which has an unfilled orbital available for bonding.

 If the cathode and anode are connected by an external conductor, electrons pass through that external circuit (light bulb in figure), while ions pass through the salt bridge to maintain charge balance until the anode and cathode reach electrical equilibrium of zero volts as chemical equilibrium is reached in the cell.
 In the process the zinc anode is dissolved while the copper electrode is plated with copper.
 The salt bridge has to close the electrical circuit while preventing the copper ions from moving to the zinc electrode and being reduced there without generating an external current.
 It is not made of salt but of material able to wick cations and anions (a dissociated salt) into the solutions.
 The flow of positively charged cations along the bridge is equivalent to the same number of negative charges flowing in the opposite direction.

 If the light bulb is removed (open circuit) the emf between the electrodes is opposed by the electric field due to the charge separation, and the reactions stop.

-For this particular cell chemistry, at 298 K (room temperature), the emf $\mathcal{E}$ = 1.0934 V, with a temperature coefficient of $d\mathcal{E}/dT$ = −4.53×10^{−4} V/K.
+For this particular cell chemistry, at 298 K (room temperature), the emf $\mathcal{E}$ is 1.0934 V, with a temperature coefficient of $\mathrm{d}\mathcal{E}/\mathrm{d}T$ = −4.53×10^-4 K.